-Our Gourmet Wild Boar Bratwurst Sausage is made exclusively from 100% WILD BOAR BELLIES.
+Our Gourmet Wild Boar Bratwurst Sausage is made exclusively from 100% WILD BOAR MEAT.
 Each package weighs approximately one(1) Lb.
 Four (4) Links.
 Four (4) Oz.
 Each.
 This order includes two(2) packages.
 Total of two (2) Lbs.
 Wild Boar Bratwurst Sausage is smoked.
 Ready to heat and serve.

 Bratwurst is a type of German sausage made from veal, beef, or most commonly pork.
 The name is derived from the Old High German Brätwurst, from brät-, finely chopped meat, and Wurst = sausage.
 Bratwurst, often shortened to "brat" in American English, is a common type of sausage in the United States, especially in the state of Wisconsin, where the largest ancestry group is German.
 Originally brought to North America by German immigrants, it is a common sight at summer cookouts, alongside the more famous hot dog.
 Wisconsin is also the origin of the "beer brat", a regional favorite where the bratwurst are simmered in beer (generally a mixture of a pilsner style beer with butter and onions) prior to grilling over charcoal.
 Bratwurst was popularized in Sheboygan County, Wisconsin in the 1920s.
 In general, each local butcher shop would take orders and hand make bratwurst fresh to be picked up on a particular day.
 The fat content of the sausages was substantial, making daily pick up necessary to avoid spoilage.
 Some of the fat is removed as a result of the cooking over charcoal.
 Bratwurst has also become popular as a mainstay of sports stadiums, especially baseball parks, after Bill Sperling introduced bratwurst to Major League Baseball in Milwaukee County Stadium in 1954.
 The brats, which sold for 35 cents then, were grilled and placed into a container of a special tomato sauce before being served.
 The bratwurst were such a hit, Sperling said, that Duke Snider of the Brooklyn Dodgers took a case back to New York.
 Currently Miller Park in Milwaukee is the only baseball stadium that sells more bratwurst than hot dogs.
 Every year, during the Memorial Day weekend, the city of Madison, Wisconsin hosts the Brat Fest, which is billed as the "world's largest bratwurst festival."
 The town of Bucyrus, Ohio (which calls itself the "Bratwurst Capital of America") has held the three-day Bucyrus Bratwurst Festival annually since 1967.